How to Start an LLC in Arkansas

-The best way to draft an operating agreement is to use the help of an LLC formation service, like Northwest Registered Agent and ZenBusiness.
+The best way to draft an operating agreement is to use the help of an LLC formation service, like ZenBusiness and Northwest Registered Agent.
 They will offer templates and guidance on how to draft an agreement.
 Alternatively, you can use the services of a lawyer.

 The main document that needs to be submitted in order to form an Arkansas LLC is the Articles of Organization (Form LL-01).
 This document can be found here for download.
 Alternatively, you can submit the document online.

 The Articles of Organization collect the foundational information about your new company and distinguish key decisions like its management structure, mailing address, Registered Agent, and more.

 The Arkansas LLC fee is one of the lowest in the nation: Just $45 if filed online, or $50 if filed by mail.
 Many states have fees in the hundreds of dollars, so Arkansas is certainly business-friendly with its cost structure.

 Note: These steps are for registering a new domestic LLC in Arkansas.
 To register an Arkansas foreign LLC (for an existing company looking to expand into the state), you’ll need to file the Application for Certificate of Registration of Foreign Limited Liability Company.